-Recently one of my old clients had nausea during a workout.
+One of my old patients was recently nauseated during high-intensity exercises, possibly due to pre-workout ingredients that should be avoided.
 I know his abilities, and the training for that day wasn't anything he couldn't handle.

-Being in the fitness industry for a long time, I had an approximate assumption about what went wrong.
-The client told me he took a pre-workout formula he had never used before.
+Drawing on my medical expertise and understanding of the potential adverse effects of such supplements, I had an approximate assumption about what went wrong.
+The patient told me he took a pre-workout formula he had never used before.

 Quick Summary